 Annual Audit of CPE Records

-Each year, in conjunction with the annual license renewal period, the Board conducts an audit of licensees’ CPE records to ensure compliance with the Board’s rules.
-If selected for the CPE audit, the licensee must respond to the Board within the specified time frame (usually 30 days) and must provide certificates of completion for each CPE course claimed for credit.
-NOTE: In accordance with 21 NCAC 08G .0401(i), it is the CPA’s responsibility to maintain records substantiating the CPE credits claimed for the current year and for each of the four calendar years prior to the current year.
-If it appears that a licensee is not in compliance with the CPE requirement, the matter is referred to the Board’s Professional Education and Applications Committee for review.
-If the Committee determines that a licensee is, in fact, not in compliance, the matter will be referred to the Professional Standards Committee for possible disciplinary action for violation of Board rules.
-Failure to comply with the annual CPE requirements for renewal of a licensee’s certificate may result in the forfeiture of the licensee’s certificate for one year and a $1,000.00 civil penalty.
+In conjunction with the annual license renewal period, the Board audits licensees’ CPE records to ensure compliance with the Board’s rules.
+If selected for the CPE audit, the licensee must respond to the Board within the specified time frame (usually 30 days) and provide completion certificates for each CPE activity claimed for credit.
+21 NCAC 08G .0401(i) requires a CPA to maintain records substantiating the CPE credits claimed for the current year and each of the four prior calendar years.